chuajiaxuan/TeamJXL-PocketGuardians/README.md

 1. Project Log: Access it [here](https://docs.google.com/spreadsheets/d/1WCo749g4-QwL-TzHND1M7yVN06aqQtc5tcn_mW-Oyqo/edit?usp=sharing)
 2. Video: Access it [here](https://youtu.be/t8q2j4wWW0c)

 By Milestone 2, we aim to produce a working prototype of our game, with the basic CRUD (Create, Read, Update & Delete) features incoporated in it.
 Additionally, our game integrates an online social media platform (FACEBOOK), allowing players to not only challenge themselves but to also compete with their fellow peers.
 The last few weeks were dedicated to designing the UI (User Interface) of the game in ensuring that Pocket Guardian is user-friendly and interactable for players of all ages.
 Future updates will soon include User Data Management and Customisable Game Skins.
-(By MileStone 3)
+(Hopefully by MileStone 3)

+Player Menu Screen

 ![Image of MenuScreen] (https://github.com/chuajiaxuan/TeamJXL-PocketGuardians/blob/master/PGMenuScreen.png)
 > Menu Screen

+An Overview of the gameplay

 ![Image of GameplayScreen](https://github.com/chuajiaxuan/TeamJXL-PocketGuardians/blob/master/PGGameplayScreen.png)
 > Gameplay Screen.

-CRUD (Create, Read, Update & Delete); where players have full control over their Game Progess
+CRUD (Create, Read, Update & Delete); where players have full control over their game progess

 ![Image of LoadGameScreen](https://github.com/chuajiaxuan/TeamJXL-PocketGuardians/blob/master/PGLoadScreen.png)
 > Load Game Screen

-Game Setting allow players to adjust Music/SFX volume according to thier Preferences
+Game Setting that allow players to adjust Music/SFX volume in accordance to their preferences

 ![Image of SettingsScreen](https://github.com/chuajiaxuan/TeamJXL-PocketGuardians/blob/master/PGSettingScreen.png)
 > Settings Screen

-Social Media Integration (Facebook); where players can Share, Invite and Check out their Rankings against their friends.
+Social Media Integration (Facebook); where players can Share, Invite and Check out their Rankings among their friends.

 ![Image of LeaderboardScreen](https://github.com/chuajiaxuan/TeamJXL-PocketGuardians/blob/master/PGLeaderboard.png)
 > Leaderboard Screen.